PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-part-2.markdown

 ---
+date: 2016-11-28 12:20:31+00:00
+image_header: /images/caching-strategy.png
 slug: my-blogs-service-worker-and-caching-strategy-part-2
-date: 2016-11-28T12:20:31.000Z
+summary: In this follow-up post, I've revised my blog's Service Worker and caching strategy to address previous issues, particularly the Firefox incompatibility due to the use of `waitUntil` and a misunderstanding of `cache.put`.
+The updated strategy now correctly fetches from the network, caches the result, and serves content from the cache, falling back to the network request if not found.
+The code has also been improved for readability and reliability.
+tags:
+- service worker
+- caching
+- offline
+- firefox
+- javascript
+- web development
+- blog
+- performance
-title: "My blog's Service Worker and Caching Strategy Part 2"
+title: My blog's Service Worker and Caching Strategy Part 2
-image_header: "/images/caching-strategy.png"

 ---

 About 5 months ago I documented my [Service Worker caching strategy](/my-blogs-service-worker-and-caching-strategy/) and it